 - a.
 Quantity: - i.
 The product is expected to be non-reusable.
 That means if it is made market available, the product would need to be mass produced to meet the demand of dentists for every adjacent tooth filling procedure.
-If the final design were able to be sterilized, then the demand for the product would go down to one per dentist.
 For the purposes of the product, there will likely be 1-3 prototypes produced.

 - b.
-Target Product Cost: - The goal when planning out the designs is to keep the products as cost effective as possible without sacrificing quality.
+Target Product Cost: - i.
+The goal when planning out the designs is to keep the products as cost effective as possible without sacrificing quality.
 Current matrix bands go for about 50 cents to a dollar [10].
 Given the possible complexity of our design, it might be more expensive to fabricate but keeping the price under \$3-5 should be prioritized. - ii.
 The budget for the project is expected to be around \$200-300 given the testing needed to be done.